TyzzyT/Sonoff-NSPanel-with-ESPHome/Nextion/README.md

 ## Notification page
 On the notification page, there is a Touch Release Event that takes you to the page _dashboard_, so you can stop the notification from showing.
 If you don't touch the display, it'll go back after 20 seconds (timer set in ESPHome config).\
 ![notification-touchrelease](https://github.com/TyzzyT/Sonoff-NSPanel-with-ESPHome/blob/main/images/notification-touchrelease.png?raw=true)

+## Global vs. local objects
+When using a global object, the object keeps the current state when switching pages.
+So for anything that's not static, I set the item to global.
+This also adds to option to update the object in the background.
+Example: when on the dashboard page, you can update the thermostat page with the livingroom temperature by using ``thermostat.temp_living.txt="20.1"``\